Shangrila-VHP/shangrila-vhp/README.md

 Generated a few renders via some of the apps I was tinkering with.

 ### First, via Adobe Firefly generative AI
 The prompts that I provided were very basic.
 As well, these images were generated using generative AI that has been trained on a wide variety of dataset.
 There are errors that are showing up.
-Hence, on the next iteration it will be worthwhile to provide a detailed and richer set of prompt to see the difference for the ourput.
+Hence, on the next iteration it will be worthwhile to provide a detailed and richer set of prompt to see the difference for the output.
+That being said, considering that it took me 1.5 hours plus to get going on Floor Plannet dot com (on a slower machine), the fact that AIs can generate content with a simple prompt in seconds is a truly remarkable achievement for humans and machines!
 ![](img/01-24-2024-Adobe-Firefly-Earthship-Inspired-021.jpg)
 ![](img/01-24-2024-Adobe-Firefly-Earthship-Inspired-022.jpg)
 ![](img/01-24-2024-Adobe-Firefly-Earthship-Inspired-023.jpg)